StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/Transformation_Process.md

 }
 ```

-### environment recognition
+### Environment recognition
 In the prepare visitor the plugin already set some placeholders for some node types.
 Please read this section before continue.
-The plugin writes all environment variables with the values in an extra file called `$appName_environment_config.txt` in the output folder.
+The plugin writes all environment variables with the values in an extra file called `appName_environment_config.txt` in the output folder.
 This file is structured for the python use as dictionary.
 Example:
 ```
 {